Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Codebook Design

-{} We can know that the third condition in \textbf{Claim 1} will be satisfied when $\epsilon_{0}<1.49$ with some mathematical manipulations, and the acceptable grid spacing $\Delta_{\beta}$ of $\beta$ is $\Delta_{\beta}<2.98$.
-Therefore, for those codewords with the same angle parameter $\theta$ in the codebook, the reciprocal of distance parameter $\frac{1}{r}$ should be uniformly sampled as
+{} It follows that the third condition in \textit{Claim 1} will be satisfied when $\epsilon_{0}<1.49$ with some mathematical manipulations, and the acceptable grid spacing $\Delta_{\beta}$ of $\beta$ is $\Delta_{\beta}<2.98$.
+Therefore, for codewords with the same angle parameter $\theta$ in the codebook, the reciprocal of the distance parameter $\frac{1}{r}$ should be uniformly sampled as